 This portafilter is placed in the group head and locked within-group the head.
 After applying the pressure, liquid espresso comes out from two spouts.

 The portafilter springs hold the baskets in place.
-This portafilter spring is placed into the groove that is drawn into the inner side of the portafilter body.
+You can place the portafilter spring into the groove on the inner side of the portafilter body.

 Most portafilter springs are hexagonal, and one end is open.
 Also, some of the portafilter springs are circular.